smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.4.2 =
+Update to get attribute labels in the Outline and a new button that instantly adds all missing Sign-Up/Edit-Account fields, saving you time when building forms.

 = 1.4.1 =
 Update to apply per-block Custom CSS to the Authenticator—fine-tune colours, spacing, or hide elements right from the editor.